DarrenAscione/bankwebapp/README.md

 ## Conclusion

 We have worked on the distributed SUTD Bank Webapp, completed the main requisite functionalities and have implemented security features to a reasonable.
 Level.
 We have also shown our USE Case and USE diagrams.
 We have also reduced our defects down from 11 to 2.

+However future improvements on the application could be higher code testing coverage, the use of HTTPS for secure connection, using JQuery to prevent and limit the keystrokes of the user (i.e. prevent users from inputing certain characters).

+In conclusion, the required functionality were all implemented with security features designed in them and additional add-ons such as Mockito for testing, Javascript to limit user's input, Travis CI for automated integration testing, Coveralls for automated testing coverage report and file upload limitations were completed.